-The results presented earlier in this paper, were extended by performing verification against an older version of the HVC software, which was known to be faulty, e.g., had been observed in practice to generate solutions contradicting some of the properties listed in Section 3.1.
-Our results revealed that neither Property P2 nor P3 were satisfied.
-This gives credence to our ability in successfully capturing the critical behavioural aspects of the HVC.
-Moreover, it reinforces the relevance of practical formal verification techniques for identifying problems early in the development cycle, supplementing traditional testing in industrial settings.
+The results presented in this paper, extend those provided in [4] by performing verification against an older version of the HVC software, which was known to be faulty, e.g., had been observed in practice to generate solutions contradicting some of the properties listed in Section 3.1.
+Our new results revealed that neither Property P2 nor P3 were satisfied.
+This gives credence to our ability to successfully capture the critical behavioural aspects of the HVC.
+Moreover, as these errors went undetected by traditional testing methods in an earlier version of the software, the results in this paper also serve as a testimony of the strength and suitability of using formal verification methods for industrial safety critical systems.
+The interested reader is referred to consult [4] for more detailed information about these previous errors.

-Related to our motivation on addressing the ongoing industrial trends in robotics, where an increasing number of safety features and functions are handled in software, we also acknowledge the emergence of adaptive or learning-based software components.
+Related to our motivation in addressing the ongoing industrial trends in robotics, where an increasing number of safety features and functions are handled by software, we also acknowledge the emergence of adaptive or learning-based software components.
 The use of machine learning methods, and their inherent opaqueness, presents significant challenges in fulfilling certification requirements and obtaining wide-scale market acceptance.
 To push forward the socio-technical research frontier drastically and improve current practices of robotic system design, analysis and verification is scope of future research.

 Related work is ongoing, for example, to provide facilities in RoboChart to capture properties of neural networks at a suitable level of abstraction, which could be a useful basis in the future to extend our coverification approach.
-In addition, RoboTool also supports the generation of reactive modules for analysis with PRISM [39, 40], which features both probabilistic and statistical model-checking.
+In addition, for RoboChart models featuring probabilistic junctions [64, 65], RoboTool also supports the generation of reactive modules for analysis with PRISM [29], which features both probabilistic and statistical model-checking.
 In the future, we plan to explore this avenue for verification, namely for reasoning in the presence of faults and uncertainty.